Music of Maine: Rock

 Punk rock band Pinkerton Thugs formed in Kennebunk.

 Alternative rock band As Fast As, indie rock bands Rustic Overtones, Paranoid Social Club, Phantom Buffalo, Big Blood, hardcore punk band Cruel Hand, and rock band 6Gig, among others, are from Portland.
 Portland is also home to many venues catering to the city's underground punk, indie, and experimental rock scene, including the Apohadion Theater, Sun Tiki Studios, and Geno's Rock Club.
-The most commercially successful act to come out of this scene is the indie rock band Weakened Friends, who were named "Unsigned Artist of the Year" in 2017's Boston Music Awards and collaborated with J Mascis of Dinosaur Jr. on the track Hate Mail.
+One of the more prominent acts to come out of the state is the indie rock band Weakened Friends, who were named "Unsigned Artist of the Year" in 2017's Boston Music Awards and collaborated with J Mascis of Dinosaur Jr. on the track Hate Mail.

 The DIY venue, the Squashed Warehouse, is revered among punk musicians and commonly hosts hardcore, pop punk, folk punk, and noise rock shows, having been played by national and local acts including folk punk outfit Days N' Daze, underground ska-core act Grey Matter, and many of the groups mentioned above.
 Another DIY Venue, Project Freewill, in New Portland, Maine, celebrates underground musicians in Maine.

-Hip hop
+Hip-hop

-Hip hop artist Alias, from Hollis, formed the label Anticon.
+Two founding members of the label Anticon were from Maine, Alias from Hollis, and Sole from Portland.

 Spose was born in Portland and grew up in Wells.